rundeck/docs/docs/learning/howto/welcome-project-starter.md

 docker logs -f rundeck
 ```

+> Alternatively leave off the `-d` from the `docker-compose up` command above and all the logs will be printed on screen.

 ## Accessing Welcome Project (note the images are for the Enterprise Welcome Project)

 To access Rundeck, head to[ http://localhost:4440](http://localhost:4440) in your web browser.